Axway/amplify-central/content/en/docs/connect_manage_environ/manage_services/_index.md

 date: 2022-02-28
 ---

-In this section, you'll learn how to create an API service in your environment, add optional endpoints to the API service, then publish the endpoints to the Catalog so they will be available for consumption.
+In this section, you'll learn how to create an API Service in your environment, add optional endpoints to the API Service, then publish the endpoints to the Asset Catalog for consumption.